FNeubuerger/hydraulic_press_ML/README.md

 Run the Producer to stream Data from a csv file

 Run the Consumer to handle incoming data and do processing on it.

+# Ressources

+Some Jupyter Notebooks für Data Preparation and Model Prototyping with Tensorflow

+Helper scripts for Kafka Streaming